Anomalous Dynamical Scaling at Topological Quantum Criticality

 To explain the anomalous scaling behavior of boundary magnetization, we propose a modified scaling relation:

 in which $r=z+1/\nu$ represents the scaling dimension of the driving rate $R$ and $\Delta_{b, s}$ are the scaling dimensions of bulk and boundary order parameters, respectively.
 The scaling relation in Eq.~(\ref{eq:rkz}) is generic for (1+1)-dimensional QCPs described by conformal field theory (CFT) and can be derived from scaling arguments (see the detailed derivation and physical interpretation in the End Matter).
-Here, $\Delta_b=1/8$ for both models, $\Delta_s=1/2$ for the TFI model, and $\Delta_s=2$ for the CI model~\cite{Yu2022PRL}, and can explain all the scaling behaviors observed in Fig.~\ref{fig:2}.
+Here, $ \Delta_b = \frac{1}{8} $ for both models, $ \Delta_s = \frac{1}{2} $ for TFI model, and $ \Delta_s = 2 $ for the CI model~\cite{Yu2022PRL}.
+These values account for all the scaling behaviors observed in Fig.~\ref{fig:2}.
 For bulk magnetization, the scaling dimension is connected to critical exponents $\Delta_b= \beta_b/\nu$, and Eq.~(\ref{eq:rkz}) reduces to the standard KZ scaling.
-For the boundary magnetization, the relation $\Delta_s=\beta_s/\nu$ continues to hold in the TFI model, but breaks down in the CI model due to the presence of robust topological edge states at criticality.
-Consequently, Eq.~(\ref{eq:rkz} not only reproduces the traditional KZ scaling behavior but also captures genuinely new behaviors beyond the KZ paradigm, thereby providing a more general description of driven critical dynamics.
+For the boundary magnetization, the relation $\Delta_s=\beta_s/\nu$~\cite{D1997CON} continues to hold in the TFI model, but breaks down in the CI model due to the presence of robust topological edge states at criticality.
+Consequently, Eq.~\eqref{eq:rkz} not only reproduces the traditional KZ scaling behavior but also captures genuinely new behaviors beyond the KZ paradigm, thereby providing a more general description of driven critical dynamics.
 Essentially, these distinct boundary critical dynamics can be traced to the different topological properties of the QCPs, i.e., different conformal boundary conditions~\cite{Yu2022PRL,Parker2018PRB,Parker2019PRL}, which give rise to qualitatively different spontaneous boundary magnetizations.

 \emph{Generalization to interacting quantum Potts chains.}---To further verify the generality of Eq.~\eqref{eq:rkz} beyond exactly solvable models, we consider a genuinely interacting system that cannot be reduced to a free-fermion description~\cite{Alica2016ARCMP}: a one-dimensional chain of qutrits represented by generalized Pauli operators